xenial-io/Xenial.Blog/_drafts/2019-12-05-the-third-annual-csharp-advent-pretzel-journey.md

 I used the term *we* a lot in the post so far.
 That's rather rare from my perspective cause I'm only a one man shop (so far).
 What do I mean with *we*?

 After I prepared my [first PR](https://github.com/Code52/pretzel/pull/324) it lit [laedit](https://github.com/laedit) on fire as well.
-He is a former lead contributor to pretzel, but due lack of time (as this is often the case with side projects) he *stopped contributing*.
+He is a former lead contributor to pretzel, but due lack of time (as this is often the case with side projects) he *stopped contributing*, but that didn't mean he forgot or abandon the project all together.

 We discussed goals, problems, strategies and chances on the project.
 He did all the code reviews, jumped in when I needed help (esp. for making the build green again on CI).
 Also he had the awesome idea to [create a project](https://github.com/Code52/pretzel/projects/1) on github to make our progress **more visible**.
 He also named the project after me, which was a little bit frightening, but also motivating on the other hand.
 The 1.0 in the name of the project was the most frightening part, nobody really want's to *ship* 1.0 but I really am proud to be the *chosen one*.